 As most major lenders do, U.S. Bank allows its customers to switch part of their initial balance to a fixed interest rate payment structure.
 They also offer a number of other financing options, including home equity loans and mortgage refinance options.

-U.S. Bank is Runner-Up on our list of Top Home Equity Line of Credit Providers.
+U.S. Bank is a Runner-Up on our list of the Top Home Equity Line of Credit Providers.